 Pain is TERRIBLE, isn’t it?
 We all want pain to stop yesterday!
 When something stops hurting, we usually assume that everything is better, don’t we?
 That’s true when we’re talking about scrapes and cuts that are healing, but it’s NOT true for more complex health issues like jaw pain.
 Sometimes no pain is actually dangerous.

 How is that possible?
 Think of pain like a fire alarm.
-When does a fire alarm go off?
-When there’s a fire, right?
+What makes fire alarms go off?
+Fires!
 When does a fire alarm stop going off?
 It stops when the fire is gone OR when the Battery is Dead.
 That’s exactly how pain works in the mouth too.
-The pain stops when the problem is fixed OR when the nerves are deadened and can’t sound off a warning.
+The pain stops when the problem is fixed OR when the nerves are dead and can’t sound off a warning anymore.

 Jaw pain should always be addressed because it is a warning sign of TMD, of high risk health issues like sleep apnea, or of jaw infection.
 Jaw pain cannot be permanently cured without the right treatment and it gets more complicated the longer it develops.